FrostDracony/Roblox/3D Projects/GetCornersOfPart (No matter what shape).md

-# Get the Corners of a BasePart
+# Get the Corners of a BasePart (No matter what shape)

 ## Table of Contents